Throughout the year we celebrate special times in the life of the Church.

 —Adapted from The United Methodist Book of Worship

 Hear the story of Jesus’ Last Supper with the disciples and experience Holy Communion in a unique and touching way.

 We gather in the Sanctuary for our traditional Service of Tenebrae.
 The word “tenebrae” comes from the Latin meaning “darkness.”
 The Tenebrae is an ancient Christian Good Friday service that makes use of gradually diminishing light through the extinguishing of candles to symbolize the events of that week from the triumphant Palm Sunday entry through Jesus’ burial.

 This increasing darkness symbolizes the approaching darkness of Jesus’ death and of hopelessness in the world without God.
 The service concludes in darkness with the final candle, the Christ candle, carried out of the sanctuary, symbolizing the death of Jesus.
 A loud noise will sound helping us to remember the torn curtain in the Temple or the earthquake at Jesus’ death or the closing of the tomb.
 We will then leave in silence to ponder the impact of Christ’s death and await the coming Resurrection.

-Christmas Eve enjoy Luminaries outside the church, Advent wreath, pine garlands, wreathes, and the Chrismon tree decorate the inside.
+Christmas Eve enjoy Luminaries outside the church, Advent wreath, pine garlands, wreaths, and the Chrismon tree decorate the inside.

 The service is at 5:00 pm – Service of Carols, Communion, Candlelight, special music (instrumental ensemble and choir).

-Then at 6:15 pm is our Annual Dinner for the church community and homeless guests (from Helen Wright Center for Women, The Healing Place).
-Members sign up to bring great food.
+Then at 6:15 pm is our Annual Dinner for the church community and homeless guests (from Helen Wright Center for Women, The Healing Transitions).
+Church members prepare a dinner for all.